What Palm Trees Are Native To United States (with Pictures)

 Needle Palm Tree (Rhapidophyllum hystrix).
 Photo by Wiki Commons.

-One of the hardiest cold-tolerant palm species, the Needle Palm, scientifically known as Rhapidophyllum hystrix, is indigenous to the coastal margins of subtropical regions in the eastern Gulf and the southern Atlantic states of the United States.
+One of the most cold tolerant palms, Needle Palm, scientific name Rhapidophyllum hystrix, is native to coastal margins of the subtropical eastern Gulf and south Atlantic states of the United States.

-This resilient palm can be found growing along the coast, starting from the southeastern tip of South Carolina and extending southward into Florida, as well as westward across the coastal plain of Mississippi and southern Alabama.
+It can be found growing from coastal southeast South Carolina, southward to Florida, and west across the coastal plain of Mississippi and southern Alabama.

 10. Paurotis Palm (Acoelorrhaphe wrightii)